A Guide to play the E Major Scale on Guitar

 e-major-scale-11th-position-fret-board-diagram-w

-The eleventh position of the E major scale also has the same notes in the same octaves as the previous scale position.
+The eleventh position of the E major scale on guitar also has the same notes in the same octaves as the previous scale of e major position.
 The difference is in what note these scale positions start and end with and the positions themselves.
-As the name suggests, the eleventh position of the E major scale starts at the 11th fret of the guitar.
+As the name suggests, the eleventh position of the E major scale notes starts at the 11th fret of the guitar.
 So, it would be wise to keep your fretting hand between the 11th and 14th frets of the guitar.
 This way, you can play all the notes on the 11th, 12th, 13th and 14th frets with your index, middle, ring and pinkie fingers.
 Refer to the tablatures below with finger numbers italicised for your convenience.

 e-major-scale-11th-position-tabs-w

-The last playable scale position (based on the CAGED system) of the E major scale also has the same notes in the same octaves as the previous two scale positions.
+The last playable scale position (based on the CAGED system) of E major scale also has the same notes in the same octaves as the previous two scale positions.
 This scale position starts at the 12th fret and goes all the way to the 17th fret.
 For the 6th and 5th strings, use your pointer, middle and little fingers to play the notes at the 12th, 14th and 16th frets.

 For the next 6 notes, move your fretting hand up by one fret to use the same three fingers to play the notes at the 13th, 14th, and 16th frets on the 4th and 3rd strings.
 Now, for the last 6 notes, move your fretting hand up by a fret again to use the pointer, ring and little fingers to play them at the 14th, 16th and 17th frets on the 2nd and 1st strings.
 Follow the tablatures below with finger numbers labelled at the top of the score.